frederic-perez/AmE-dictionary/data/dictionary.md

 __lightning flash__ _n_
 __lightning rod__ _n_ :three: (lightning-rod) __1__ A metallic conductor that is attached to a high point and leads to the ground; protects the building from destruction by lightning. __2__ :dart: Someone who is a frequent target of negative reactions and serves to distract attention from another. _The unpopular supervisor served as a lightning rod for the criticism that should have been aimed at management._
 __lightning__ _n_
+__like (two) peas in a pod__ _idiom_ Said of two people who are very similar in interests, actions, or appearance. _idiom_ Said of two people who are very similar in interests, actions, or appearance. _Betty and Jennifer are like two peas in a pod, so it's no wonder people sometimes mistake them for sisters._
 __like death warmed up__ _idiom_ In a state or appearance of extreme ill health.
 (Often preceded by "look" or "feel.")
 __like hell__
 __like hotcakes__ _We are selling English classes like hotcakes._ :es: como churros